eoncarlyle/januaryplayground/README.md

 ## Putting the pieces together

 - Market order responses are not deserialised
-- Partial fills do not update orders
+- ~~Partial fills do not update orders~~
+  - I don't love using the `where` statement
-  - A long sell market order should be tied to a position in order to update on partial orders
+  - If there are any issues with that side of the code then an order id should be tied to a position
-  - It also isn't clear to me that balances can't be negative for users who don't have the credits to buy or positions to sell
-    - This is obviously fixable by a join and I don't know why I didn't think of this first
+  - We only need to match orders to their positions: position without an order not issue for initialisation
-- A 'null' result on `(select max(price) from order_records where ticker = 'testTicker' and trade_type = 0 and filled_tick = -1) as bid` is interpreted as zero, must change quote
+- ~~A 'null' result on `(select max(price) from order_records where ticker = 'testTicker' and trade_type = 0 and filled_tick = -1) as bid` is interpreted as zero, must change quote~~
-  - A `-1` price should reflect no bids or asks, should default to shifting the market upwards
+  - ~~A `-1` price should reflect no bids or asks, should default to shifting the market upwards~~
-    - This can be trivially accomplisehd with coalesce
   - If both bids, asks exhausted then widen the market
-  - If only one of bid or ask has been exhausted and the market has widened, then the market can be narrowed
+  - If only one of bid or ask has been exhausted and the market has widened, then the market can be narrowed TODO
-- Incoming quotes over websockets can't be deserialised
+  - Restrict quote to actionable actors
+  - Add another actionable sell limit order to test partial order filling in app.sqlite/backup-app.sqlite (good to test actionable orders though)
+  - Market gapping logic as described above

 ## Previous Topic Notes